javierlocp/Personal-site/src/posts/hello-again-world.md

 Here, you'll find a collection of notes, fragments, and breadcrumbs on design, technology, and the strange joy of figuring things out.

-A trail of thoughts, lessons, and half-figured experiments I've left behind (and sometimes returned to).
-Vestigia, if you will.
+A trail of thoughts, lessons, and half-figured experiments I've left behind (and sometimes returned to). **_Vestigia_**, if you will.

 As part of that learning and experimentation, I decided to code this site from scratch (okay, not entirely from scratch — I used Vite and React).
 I'll share a deep dive on that later.
 I promise!

-That said, I still haven't figured out how to code an email subscription system from scratch.
+That said, I still haven't figured out how to build an email subscription system from scratch.
 I'm currently weighing different API options.
-In the meantime, feel free to drop me a message at [hello@javierlo.com](mailto:hello@javierlo.com).
+In the meantime, feel free to drop me a message at [**hello@javierlo.com**](mailto:hello@javierlo.com).

+---

 Thanks for visiting my corner of the internet.
 If any of this resonates, stick around — there's more ahead.

----